Explore Cathedral School

 Work for us

-For further information about the role and staff benefits, please see the candidate pack below.
-To apply, please download and complete the application form and email it, together with a covering letter of no more than two sides of A4, to Mrs Sally Walsh, Head of Primary, via WalshSL@cathedral-school.co.uk.
+For further information, please see the candidate pack below.
+To apply, please download and complete the application form and email it, together with a covering letter of no more than two sides of A4, to Mrs Clare Sherwood, Head, via HeadsPA@cathedral-school.co.uk.

 Standards at the school, academic and behavioural are very high and there is a strong Christian ethos.
-The school is committed to a policy of equality.
+The school is committed to a policy of equality and aims to ensure that no job applicant, member of staff, student or other member of the school community is treated less favourably on grounds of race (including colour, nationality, ethnic or national origin), religion or religious belief, sex or sexual orientation, gender or gender identity, marital or civil partner status, disability or age.
 It is recognised and welcomed that teaching and support staff will come to the school with a variety of faiths, beliefs and backgrounds.
-We aim to ensure that no job applicant, member of staff, student or other member of the school community is treated less favourably on grounds of race (including colour, nationality, ethnic or national origin), religion or religious belief, sex or sexual orientation, gender or gender identity, marital or civil partner status, disability or age.

 The successful candidate will be required to undergo full DBS clearance in order to establish their suitability to work with children.

-Applications are invited by Thursday 17th July 2025 at 9.00am.
-Interviews will take place during the week commencing 21st July.
+Applications are invited by Wednesday 1st October 2025 at 9.00am.
+Interviews will take place as soon as possible thereafter.

 The Cathedral School is a Woodard School in membership of the HMC, the Society of Heads, the Choir Schools Association & IAPs.
 It is fully committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.